Entering Hospice Care

 Is hospice the right choice?

-Making the decision to enter hospice can be an emotional and difficult experience.
+Figuring out when to call hospice services in Houston for your family member can be an emotional and difficult experience.
 In order to transition from curative to palliative care, patients and their families often need time to process information and adjust to a mindset of accepting the disease instead of fighting it.
 Hospice care begins when curative care is no longer feasible or desired.
 It focuses on providing comfort and pain control for the patient, as well as support for family members and loved ones.

-By law, the decision belongs to the patient.
-Most often the patient’s physician and family are also involved in this process.
+By law in the US, including Houston, the decision to contact a hospice provider belongs to the patient.
+Most often, the patient’s physician and family are also involved in this process.

 How will I know when it is time?